chariguanaCode/universal-print-in-cpp/README.md

     #define DEBUG 1
     ```
     to the beginning of a project based on `template.cpp`.
-    At this point your program should be printing a banner, informing you that you are in debug mode.
+    At this point your program should print a banner, informing you that you are in debug mode.

  2. To make use of the basic functionality you only need to call
     ```cpp